How Facebook Search Results Work

-Facebook: It’s the platform that everybody is on, from your grandpa to your hair stylist to your 10-year-old cousin.
-Every month, 2.23 billion people log on to Facebook and of that, 80 million are small or medium-sized businesses.
+Facebook: It’s the social media platform that everybody is on, from your grandpa to your hair stylist to your 10-year-old cousin.
+Every month, 2.23 billion people log on to Facebook and of that, 80 million are small or medium-sized businesses Facebook users attempting to increase brand awareness through paid social media advertising.
 Whoa!

 Each day, Facebook handles 1.5 billion searches against the 2 trillion posts in its index.
 As search functionality is one of the priorities within the tech industry, it makes sense that Facebook has put the time and money into developing and improving this feature.

-Essentially, what Facebook is trying to execute is transparency within their searches.
-They broke it down in a recent video to help the platform’s users understand the fundamentals of how search works.
+Essentially, what Facebook is trying to execute is transparency within its searches.
+They broke it down in a recent video to help the platform’s users understand the fundamentals of how search works and search ads placement on Facebook.
 One of the most important aspects of this technology is that what you search for outside of Facebook has no bearing on searches you conduct inside the social platform.
 That’s a win in our book!

 What is Facebook Search?

-Getting starting with Facebook search is easy if you have an account.
-First, login to your account and click or tap on the search bar in the upper left corner of Facebook.
+Getting started with Facebook search is easy if you have an account.
+First, login to your Facebook profile and click or tap on the search bar in the upper left corner of Facebook.
 As you begin typing a name or a company, Facebook’s algorithm will begin suggesting content.
 These different categories of content will match the words that you typed and they will appear in a drop-down menu beneath the search field.

 For example, if you start typing in “powe-” Power Digital Marketing might be one of the first suggestions in the drop-down menu.
-From there you can click or tap on whichever result fits what you were searching.
-In tech lingo, this known as “predictive search.”
+From there you can click or tap on whichever search result fits what you were searching for.
+In tech lingo, this is known as “predictive search.”

 If you want to filter your search results, you can do this by typing something into the search bar and then clicking a filter below such as “People” or “Marketplace.”
 This will curate a targeted search that fits within those parameters.

 Another way to use the Facebook search bar is to input keywords.
-If you are looking for a coffee shop in San Diego, you could type in “San Diego coffee,” filter your results to “Place,” and a plethora of businesses nearby would appear.
-They will likely also be shown on a map inside of Facebook, which is called “Facebook Graph” and is one of the newer features on the platform.
+If you are looking for a coffee shop in San Diego, your keyword search might look something like “San Diego coffee.”
+From there, filter your results to “Place,” and a plethora of businesses nearby would appear.
+They will likely also be shown on a map inside of Facebook, which is called “Facebook Graph Search” and is one of the newer features on the platform.

-All results that Facebook Search is able to curate are based on about 200 different factors which include what you like and engage with, what you’ve searched for, and information about your identity that you have posted to your profile.
+All results that Facebook Search is able to curate are based on about 200 different factors which include what you like and engage with, your Facebook activity and what you’ve searched for, and information about your identity that you have posted to your Facebook profile.

 Impacted by People’s Activity on Facebook

-It’s worth reiterating that what you search outside of Facebook has no impact on search results within the platform.
-(For example, you search for a product on Google and later, when you are on Instagram, the product is being advertised to you.)
+It’s worth reiterating that what you search outside of Facebook has no impact on search results within this particular social network.
+(For example, you might search for a product on Google, and later, when you are on Instagram, the product is being advertised to you.)

 Facebook activity that influences search results includes: